Tortoise232/ISS2017-TRU916/README.md

 - Enter in the folder.

-- To get the develop branch write git _"pull --rebase origin develop_" and after that "_git checkout develop_"
+- To get the develop branch write git _"pull --rebase origin developementDatabase_" and after that "_git checkout develop_"

 - Use Import Project form InteliJ and add the first 2 options for the project and check **Use Default Gradle Wrapper**, choose the creation folder the folder you cloned the repository.